canonical/kafka-operator/docs/tutorial/t-reassign-partitions.md

 - `broker` - running Apache Kafka
 - `balancer` - running Cruise Control

+[note]
-> **Note**: It is recommended to deploy a separate Juju application for running Cruise Control in production environments.
+It is recommended to deploy a separate Juju application for running Cruise Control in production environments.
+[/note]

 For the purposes of this tutorial, we will be deploying a single Charmed Apache Kafka unit to serve as the `balancer`: